lylakirati/automatic-differentiation/docs/milestone2.md

 In the most general case, a function can have more than one coordinate.
 To evaluate this function, we would take the sum of the partial derivatives with respect to each coordinate.
 For example, consider a function $f(u(t), v(t))$.
 If we first apply the chain rule to each coordinate, we have:
 $$\frac{\partial f}{\partial t} = \frac{\partial f}{\partial u} \frac{\partial u}{\partial t} + \frac{\partial f}{\partial v} \frac{\partial v}{\partial t}$$

 At a lower level, the implementation of AD requires breaking down the original function into smaller pieces known as elementary functions.
-For instance, consider function
+For instance, consider the function
 $$f(x, y) = \exp(\sin(3x) + \cos(4y))$$
 Then, $f$ can be broken down into five elementary functions: